The $5.4 trillion wealth transfer: what families need to know about probate in Australia

 The great wealth transfer has arrived

 Australia is entering one of the largest intergenerational wealth transfers in history.
 Over the next 20 years, an estimated $5.4 trillion in property, business assets, superannuation and investments will pass from one generation to the next.
 For family businesses, this is more than just an economic headline.
-It represents real homes, farms, companies and investments built over decades, now being handed to children, grandchildren and, in some cases, professional trustees.
+It represents real homes, farms, companies and investments built over decades, now being handed to children, grandchildren and, in some cases, the custodianship of professional trustees.

 What exactly is probate?